udacity/cd0381-advanced-java-programming-techniques-projectstarter/README.md

   * `public static CrawlerConfiguration read(Reader reader)` - Implement this first.

   The `reader` parameter contains JSON input.
-Your `read(Reader reader)` method should read the JSON input and parse it using the `javax.json` library (This package has already been included in the project dependencies, so you should be able to import it without any additional steps.).
+Your `read(Reader reader)` method should read the JSON input and parse it into a `CrawlerConfiguration` using the Jackson JSON library.
+This library has already been included in the project dependencies, so you should be able to import classes from `com.fasterxml.jackson` without any additional steps.

-  Once the JSON is parsed, use it to populate a `CrawlerConfiguration` object. `CrawlerConfiguration` is a Java class representing the JSON configuration.
-To build one, create a `CrawlerConfiguration.Builder`.
-The builder already has well documented setter methods for each JSON property listed above.
-Using the JSON parsing library, retrieve each JSON property value and set it in the `CrawlerConfiguration.Builder` using the setter method with the corresponding name.
-Remember to handle null and empty JSON properties — your parser should not crash in these cases!
-You will then `return` your newly built `CrawlerConfiguration`.
+  First, "tell" Jackson that `CrawlerConfiguration` uses the builder pattern by annotating the `CrawlerConfiguration` class with the `@JsonDeserialize` annotation:

+        @JsonDeserialize(builder = CrawlerConfiguration.Builder.class)
+        public final class CrawlerConfiguration {
+          ...

+  Next, define the mapping between JSON property names and builder methods by annotating each of the builder's setter methods with `@JsonProperty`.
+For example:

+        @JsonProperty("startPages")
+        public Builder addStartPages(String... startPages) {
+          ...

+  Finally, implement `CrawlerConfiguration#read(Reader)` by creating a new `com.fasterxml.jackson.databind.ObjectMapper` and calling `ObjectMapper#readValue`.

   * `public CrawlerConfiguration load()` - Implement this next.